njtierney/rcproposal2018/2018-rconsortium-proposal.Rmd

 world to share her experience.
 She is deeply involved in the R community and is part of Rforwards to widen the participation of minorities in the communities.

 [**Nicholas Tierney**](http://www.njtierney.com/) was trained in Psychology before changing to statistics, recently completing his PhD in statistics at the end of 2018.
-Nick is currently a research fellow in the department of econometrics and business statistics at Monas University, and a member of the [rOpenSci](http://ropensci.org/) community, and a [software carpentary instructor trainer](https://software-carpentry.org/blog/2018/03/welcome-more-trainers.html).
+Nick is currently a research fellow in the department of econometrics and business statistics at Monash University, and a member of the [rOpenSci](http://ropensci.org/) community, and a [software carpentary instructor trainer](https://software-carpentry.org/blog/2018/03/welcome-more-trainers.html).
 Nick has written two R packages that focus on data visualisation and approaches for exploring missing data: [visdat](http://visdat.njtierney.com/), and [naniar](http://naniar.njtierney.com/).
 He has also authored a [peer reviewed paper on model based approaches for understanding structure in missing data](http://bmjopen.bmj.com/content/5/6/e007450.full).
-In addition to his experience with statistics and R package development, Nick brings experience on wrangling groups of people together to build projects and comminities, having been the lead organiser for the first two Australian rOpenSci ozunconferences ( [2017](auunconf.ropensci.org) and [2018](ozunconf17.ropensci.org)), being an active member of the Statistics Society of Australia (Young Stats rep for Queensland 2013-2016, General council member for Victoria 2017-), and also having been the organisational chair for the [Bayesian Research and Applications Group](https://bragqut.wordpress.com/) and the [NUMBAT](http://numbat.space/).
+In addition to his experience with statistics and R package development, Nick brings experience on wrangling groups of people together to build projects and communities, having been the lead organiser for the first two Australian rOpenSci ozunconferences ( [2017](auunconf.ropensci.org) and [2018](ozunconf17.ropensci.org)), being an active member of the Statistics Society of Australia (Young Stats rep for Queensland 2013-2016, General council member for Victoria 2017-), and also having been the organisational chair for the [Bayesian Research and Applications Group](https://bragqut.wordpress.com/) and the [NUMBAT](http://numbat.space/).
 Nick has presented his research using R domestically at local conferences and meetups, and internationally, at UseR in 2017, and also at the Bay Area R User Group, and at Genentech, California.

 **Research Assistant (RA)**.
-The RA will be practiced with R, will have some experience with bookdown, blogdown, and IT skills such as webservices (setting up and maintaining a new domain name, basic HTML + CSS).
+The RA will have experience using R, will have some experience with bookdown, blogdown, and IT skills such as webservices (setting up and maintaining a new domain name, basic HTML + CSS).
 The RA will ideally have research experience (understand how to conduct a literature review and summarise and synthesize literature).
 It will not be critical for the RA to have experience working with missing data or with R package development, but this would be a plus.
 The most important skills would be for the RA to have the capacity to learn about new research areas and critically reason with the literature.

 We will also contact contributors to missing data, such as François Husson, (Professor of Statistics at Agrocampus Ouest, France), Stefan van Buuren, and Mark van der loo.
 We also welcome and encourage interest from other R users, developers, and analysts.